questdb/documentation/clients/java_ilp.md

 ### TLS encryption

-TLS in enabled by selecting the `https` or `tcps` protocol.
+To enable TLS, select the `https` or `tcps` protocol.

 The following options are available:

 - `tls_roots` : Path to a Java keystore file containing trusted root certificates.
 Defaults to the system default trust store.